darrylwest/coffee-shop-locator/README.md

 There are unit tests for each public function in the application.
 There are also "compiler" tests that compensate for javascript not compiling until run time.
 The "compiler" tests guard against typos that would not be caught even at runtime until a method is actually invoked.

+### Functional

+Functional tests written in mocha are run with `make functional` or `make func`.
+The service must be running on port 3002 prior to running.
+It's a good idea to tail the current log file while running tests.

 ### Integration

 There are good news and bad news test/exercises for each endpoint.
+Integration tests, implemented as shell scripts, may be invoked individually or with the make target `make integration`.

 ## Implementation